Fae Farm: Gameplay

-After being shipwrecked on an island, players are rescued by the mayor of a friendly farming community and given an unused farm.
-Besides farming, players may explore the world, complete quests, engage in combat in dungeons, craft items, and romance the other villagers.
-Personalizing their house using furniture they craft raises players' attributes.
-Combat can be avoided through magic potions that turn characters invisible.
+Besides farming and crafting, players may explore the world, complete quests, engage in combat in dungeons and romance NPCs (non-playable characters).
+Personalizing their house using furniture they craft raises players' attributes, known as "cozy ratings", which increases the players' maximum health, energy and mana.
+Players have stamina that, when exploring, can be replenished with orbs found on the map.
+Combat can occur between enemies found in dungeons, but can similarly be avoided by drinking magic potions that turn characters invisible.
+Resources can be gathered through foraging, cutting down trees and extracting materials from dungeons.
+Crafting takes resources from the player's storage shed.
+The player progresses in the game after removing environmental hazards (such as whirlpools and thorns) by finding the source of the hazard.
 Characters do not die when exposed to extreme elements or suffering from other hazards; instead, they are safely returned to town and suffer no other penalties.
-It supports up to four players via online cooperative multiplayer or locally through the Nintendo Switch.
+Players can also unlock Wayshrines by obtaining certain crafted seals in order to quickly move between places.
+The game supports up to four players via online cooperative multiplayer or locally through the Nintendo Switch.